cakejelly/layer-api/README.md

 If you want to learn more, check out the [official documentation](https://developer.layer.com/docs/platform).

+## Migrating from 0.3.x
+Version 0.4 is not compatible with older versions.
+SEE [MIGRATING](MIGRATING.md) for details on how to migrate your code to the latest version.

 ## Installation ##

 Add this line to your application's Gemfile: